uribench/censor/README.md

 When the local encryption/decryption passphrase in `BLACKLIST_PASSWORD` environment variable is defined in a local configuration file, then remember to add it to the git ignore list.
 For instance, when using an environment switcher for the shell, such as [direnv][2], then the passphrase will typically be defined in the local `.envrc` and ignored globally in `~/.gitignore_global`.

 Typically, CI servers provide a way to define environment variables.
-This is used here to store secretly the encryption/decryption passphrase on Travis-CI.
+This is used here to secretly store the encryption/decryption passphrase on Travis-CI.
+Note however that according to [Travis-CI guidelines][3] and [Travis-CI Issues][4]: "Encrypted variables are not available to untrusted builds such as pull requests coming from another repository".

 ## Static Analysis

-Static Analysis is done using [ShellCheck][3].
+Static Analysis is done using [ShellCheck][5].
 It is done locally and is also part of the CI (performed by Travis-CI that already it pre-installed).

 ## Testing